Biodiesel Production & Biodiesel Conversion

 Most commonly, the sonication is performed at an elevated pressure (1 to 3bar, gauge pressure) using a feed pump and an adjustable back-pressure valve next to the flow cell.

-Industrial biodiesel processing does not need much ultrasonic energy.
-The table above shows typical power requirements for various flow rates.
-The actual energy requirement can be determined using a 1kW ultrasonic processor in bench-top scale.
-All results from such bench-top trials can be scaled up easily.
-If required, FM and ATEX-certified ultrasonic devices are available, such as the UIP1000-Exd.
+Industrial biodiesel conversion does not need much ultrasonic energy.
+The actual energy requirement can be determined at benchtop scale using e.g., a 1kW ultrasonic processor such as the UIP1000hdT.
+All results from such bench-top trials can be scaled up linear and without any problems.
+If required, ATEX-certified ultrasonic devices are available, such as the UIP1000-Exd.

 Hielscher supplies industrial ultrasonic biodiesel processing equipment, worldwide.
 With ultrasonic processors of up to 16kW power per single device, there is no limit in biodiesel plant size or processing capacity.

 Ultrasonication can be used for the conversion of oil into biodiesel at any scale.
-The picture to the right (Click for larger view!) shows a small scale setup for the processing of 60-70L (16 to 19 gallons).
+The picture below shows a small scale setup for the processing of 60-70L (16 to 19 gallons).
 This is the typical setup for initial studies and process demonstration.

 - power meter for metering power and energy